antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 ## Assembly

+Unforntunately, while assembling the dome, I realized that I messed up with the triangles sizes.
+I've defined the height of the triangle, from its base to its summit, instead of measuring one its side … precipitation error.
+I was running out of time and the machines were hyper busy at the lab, so I decided to stop my test.
+I had enough information about the use of the lasercutters and I didn't want to waste more wood.

+I ended with a weird half geodesic dome that isn't as solid as it should be but wich was super fun to build, from A to Z.

 ![dome-construct-1](dome-construct-1.jpg)

 ![dome-construct-2](dome-construct-2.jpg)

 ![dome-construct-3](dome-construct-3.jpg)

 ---

-# The most common password
+# The most common password ever

-According to [this page](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords), the most common password is … `123456`.
+According to [this page](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords), the most common password ever is … `123456`.
 It's so basic and evident I wanted to stick it on my laptop to send the subtle message to the people around me that their password is *maybe* not the best.
 And you, is this one of your passwords?

 ![password](password.png)